Auto-scale Insights

 Each data sample is analyzed to determine if any of the following diagnoses apply:

-• Under-provisioned: This condition is met if:
+• Under Provision: This condition is met if:

 • Users with failed logins is greater than 0, irrespective of other metrics.